fredrikekre/Literate.jl/docs/src/pipeline.md

 The next step is to perform all of the built-in default replacements.
 CRLF style line endings (`"\r\n"`) are replaced with LF line endings (`"\n"`) to simplify internal processing.
-Next, line filtering is performed, see [Filtering Lines](@ref), meaning that lines starting with `#md `, `#nb ` or `#jl ` are handled (either just the token itself is removed, or the full line, depending on the output target).
+Next, line filtering is performed, see [Filtering lines](@ref), meaning that lines starting with `#md `, `#nb ` or `#jl ` are handled (either just the token itself is removed, or the full line, depending on the output target).
 The last pre-processing step is to expand the convenience "macros" described